 Lavender cuttings should remain in its pot until it is at least 5" tall with a 3" spread.
 Roots must be well established before the plant should be transplanted, do not rush this step.
 Once it reaches this size, it should be planted in a sunny spot preferably with sandy loam soil, it's the best type for lavender.
 Consistently water until roots establish in its new home, but be sure not to overwater as roots will rot.
-Lavender grows 18-20 inches high and 2 feet spread.
+Many lavender grows 18-20 inches high and 2 feet spread, but look at each varietal for details.
 Foliage and bright bluish-purple blooms are very aromatic.

 Fresh Lavender Bundles

 Fresh, cut lavender bunches can be put in a vase of water for 2-3 days.
 They will last up to 10 days in water, but if you want to dry the bunches, remove from water after 3 days, cut off brown parts of the stem and hang to dry.